Any successful sales rep will tell you, the key to overcoming objections is to be prepared.

 However, not all your leads will be inbound, and that means that some people may not have ever heard of you, and it’s going to take some work to build up a level of trust.

 But how do you convince someone who’s never heard of you that you’re trustworthy enough for them to part with their cash?

-A good way to show that you have authority in the market is to point out some of your existing customers from either the same industry or of a similar background can help, and again, pointing out the value that those customers have experienced with your product.
+A good way to show that you have authority in the market is to point out some of your existing customers from either the same industry or of a similar background can help, and again, point out the value that those customers have experienced with your product.

-This can be especially effective if you’re able to show a case study of a customer that was in a similar position as your prospect, and then showing how your product offered a solution to that issue.
+This can be especially effective if you’re able to show a case study of a customer that was in a similar position as your prospect, and then show how your product offered a solution to that issue.

 3. I don’t need this

 If you’ve efficiently qualified all your leads, then this objection means one of two things.
 If you’ve done your research but the prospect still says they don’t need your product, then you’re not selling it in the right way.

 By tapping into the value of your product and highlighting how your product can help resolve their pain points, you start to shift their viewpoint.

 If you can prove to your customer that they really need your product by directly showing how it can resolve their biggest pain points, you’ll take it from a want to a need.